 If you are younger than 18 years of age, you warrant that you have the consent of your legal guardian to enter into the Agreement or that you have obtained legal status in another manner.

 The Expert (a module): Each User can ask a maximum of 3 new questions per month.
 These questions should be for the benefit of the User and not for any party that is not a User of sme.africa.
 We will always aim to respond to any new question within 8 business hours and may request additional information from the User.
 This service is to ask questions and to respond with opinions and not a service where We will be expected to perform any tasks.
 Any unrelated new question should be added as a new question and not be included as a response to any other question.
 All questions will automatically be closed after 7 days of no activity.
 Opinions and advice of even the highest standard are based on interpretation of the law and the expert’s experience.
-Therefore, the opinions provided and views expressed are matters of opinion rather than of certainty and We do not provide any warranty with respect to the accuracy, performance, sustainability, correctness or completeness with respect to of this services and module and sme.africa is absolved from any liability to the full extent as permitted by law.
+Therefore, the opinions provided and views expressed are matters of opinion rather than of certainty and We do not provide any warranty with respect to the accuracy, performance, sustainability, correctness or completeness with respect to the Services and module, and sme.africa together with the requisite expert is absolved from any liability to the full extent as permitted by law.

 Cancel.
 We may cancel any Service at any time in our absolute discretion.
-We will refund any monies already paid by you.
+We may, in our discretion, refund any monies already paid by you.

 Fees.
 Despite our best efforts, the stated Fees may be incorrect.
 We will confirm the Fees for any Services when we accept your offer.

 Third party terms.
 If a third party supplies Services directly to you, third party terms or conditions may apply.
-Users are solely responsible to ensure they understand and agree to those terms.
+Users are solely responsible to ensure they understand and agree to those terms, and in this regard, you agree not to hold sme.africa responsible in respect of any such third party Services supplied to you.

 Time and place.
 The parties conclude any agreement between them at the time when our duly authorised representative accepts the relevant offer and at the place where we have our head office.
 We do not need to communicate the acceptance of the offer to you.